Revisiting Multivariate Time Series Forecasting with Missing Values: Related Work

 \paragraph{Multivariate Time Series Forecasting with Missing Values} Existing MTSF methods~\citep{liu2023itransformer,wang2024timexer, timealign}, which typically assume complete data, suffer significant performance degradation when applied to partially observed datasets.
 To address this issue, research on MTSF-M has emerged, focusing mainly on two directions: two-stage frameworks and end-to-end models.
 Two-stage methods combine imputation models~\citep{cao2018brits, cini2021filling, marisca2022learning} with forecasting models~\citep{liu2023itransformer, wu2021autoformer, tashiro2021csdi}.
 However, this decoupled design often leads to error propagation across stages~\citep{chen2023biased}, reducing overall forecasting accuracy.
 End-to-end approaches, on the other hand, aim to jointly impute missing values and perform forecasting by interleaving spatial and temporal modules~\citep{yu2024ginar}.
 Despite their promise, these methods face a key limitation: the lack of ground truth for the missing values.
 As a result, the imputation process becomes noisy, which negatively impacts prediction performance.
 To address these limitations, we propose a direct prediction method \MODEL, which integrates an IB-based Consistency Regularization to effectively identify relevant signals while filtering out redundant or noisy information, leading to more accurate forecasts.

-\paragraph{Information Bottleneck for Time Series} The IB principle offers a framework for learning a compressed representation of an input that is maximally informative about a target task~\citep{tishby2000information}.
-In time series, this is often implemented via Variational Autoencoders (VAEs)~\citep{kingma2013auto, voloshynovskiy2019information}.
+\paragraph{Information Bottleneck for Time Series} The IB principle provides a theoretical framework for learning compact representations that retain maximal task-relevant information while discarding irrelevant variability~\citep{tishby2000information}.
+In the context of time series modeling, IB is commonly implemented via Variational Autoencoders (VAEs)~\citep{kingma2013auto, voloshynovskiy2019information}.
 Existing methods like GP-VAE~\citep{fortuin2020gp}, MTS-IB~\citep{ullmann2023multivariate}, and RIB~\citep{xu2018time} use the IB framework to model temporal dynamics.
 However, these approaches face a key limitation: a direct application of the IB principle can cause the model to concentrate too narrowly on observed features~\citep{choi2023conditional, zhang2025loss}, thereby neglecting the broader variate correlations crucial for forecasting from incomplete data.
-In contrast to these works, our proposed \MODEL applies the IB principle with a unified-attention mechanism and a consistency regularization, which encourages the model to capture stable representations and robust variate correlations even from sparse, incomplete inputs.
+In contrast to these works, our proposed \MODEL applies the IB principle with a unified-attention mechanism and a consistency regularization.
+This design enables the model to leverage the regularization benefits of IB while avoiding excessive information collapse, resulting in representations that are both compact and robust to sparsity in the inputs.